 For car rental on Madeira, I would highly recommend the use of RentalCars; an excellent online car rental service that holds over 900 of the world’s leading rental car suppliers.

-My best advice for car rental on Madeira however, is to book your car as soon as you confirmed your flights, since last-minute rates are remarkably higher than when you book in advance, especially during the peak summer months.
+However, my best advice for car rental on Madeira is to book your car as soon as you confirm your flights since last-minute rates are remarkably higher than when you book in advance, especially during the peak summer months.

 Additionally, if you want to book a rental car spontaneously when already on the island, make sure you ask at the reception of your hotel, they will most likely fix you a cheaper rate.